jdprichards/jdprichards/VideoPages/CollisionDetection.md

 </p>

 <p style="font-size:17px">
-This again is complex than the point to box collision, however it only involves an extra step.<br>
+This again is complex than the point to box collision, however it only involves an extra step.<br><br>

 Lets say  you have a sphere with the co-ordinates ${\color{green}S_{X}}, \color{green}{S_{Y}}$, ${\color{green}S_{Z}}$ with a radius of ${\color{green}R}$
 <br><br>